Closings and Delays

 - Students enrolled in our partner colleges should abide by the college or university’s closure policy.
 Students must provide their own transportation if Lakewood is closed but the college or university remains open.

-- Community groups scheduled to use the school facilities will have their events cancelled.
+- Community groups scheduled to use the school facilities will have their events canceled.

 - CTEC students are excused from attendance at CTEC.